Louise Bourgeois, Maman, 1999, Steel, 35 ft in height, Tate Modern, London. Courtesy of louisebourgeois.yolasite.com

 10) Post-technology art

 Posters about poster-making: reproducible art about reproducibility.
 I love the simplicity of vibrant computer engineered posters or paintings.
 Maybe this is what 'fine painting' has turned into: a cheap looking neon posters celebrating the advance of technology.
-Well at least this kind of style is relevant, has never been seen before and deals with the current state of global economy (and the stress it puts on us..
+Well at least this kind of style is relevant and deals with the current state of global economy (and the stress it puts on us..
 I mean how stressful would it be to look at a supersized wristwatch everyday, reminding you how late you constantly are?
 A no-no for me at least).
-Or a Warholian copy style put this time on probably the most famous photograph of photography's history: Dorothea Lange's "Migrant Mother".
+Or a Warholian style of Dorothea Lange's "Migrant Mother".